 - Read Catalina Island Repower Feasibility Study Summary (2 pages) pdf

 The next steps in repowering Catalina will be for SCE to consider the report findings, select a viable option, and begin the public permitting process before the South Coast Air Quality Management District.
-That filing is expected later this summer.
+That filing is expected this year.
 SCE will also be reaching out to Catalina stakeholders and providing opportunities for residents to learn more about the study.